 9) OSHBOTY sanctioned competitions will be determined by the following parameters:

 a) Each competition must be held in Oregon.
-The AHA National Homebrew Competition is also be included.
+The AHA National Homebrew Competition will also be included.

 b) All OSHBOTY sanctioned competitions must be BJCP sanctioned and registered on the BJCP calendar and open to the general public.

 c) Competition information (# of entries in each flight and in the total competition and the winners of each category and 1st, 2nd & 3rd BOS, and the names of the BOS judges) must be available via a competition website or be readily provided to the OSHBOTY committee upon completion of the competition.
 This is to keep a tally of the running point totals.
 A contact email and/or phone number for winning entries is needed also (we can’t give you a “valuable award” if we can’t contact you!)
 As results come in we will keep a database of contact info for competitors.